Skip to content

 mockery uses the viper package for configuration mapping and parsing.
 Viper is set to automatically search for all config variables specified in its config struct.
 One of the config variables is named version, which gets mapped to an environment variable called MOCKERY_VERSION.
 If you set this environment variable, mockery attempts to parse it into the version bool config.

-This is an unintended side-effect of how our config parsing is set up.
+This is an adverse effect of how our config parsing is set up.
 The solution is to rename your environment variable to something other than MOCKERY_VERSION.